eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Digital Travel Credential (DTC) Providers may issue DTCs to Wallet Units in a supported format, to enable Relying Parties to identify Users, thus facilitating a smooth travel experience and  User journey.
-Relying parties for a DTC may include governments, transportation providers, hospitality agents, or any other actors operating in a regulated environment which requires the use of a DTC.
+Relying Parties for a DTC may include governments, transportation providers, hospitality agents, or any other actors operating in a regulated environment which requires the use of a DTC.